Siekiera989/competency-task/angular-reusable-components/README.md

 **Cons:** More complex to manage, and styles may need to be repeated if features share UI elements.

+### Signals explanation

+Using signals in Angular introduces a more powerful and efficient way of handling reactivity, especially for component-based frameworks.
+Here’s a breakdown of why signals are beneficial:

+1. Fine-Grained Reactivity
+   Targeted Updates: Signals allow for fine-grained reactivity, meaning only specific parts of the component that depend on a signal re-render when the signal’s value changes.
+This is different from traditional change detection, where even minor updates can trigger changes in the entire component tree.
+   Improved Performance: By reducing unnecessary re-renders, signals help increase performance, especially in applications with complex data flows and large component trees.
+2. Simplified State Management
+   Standalone State Handling: Signals provide a straightforward, standalone way to manage component state.
+They eliminate the need for external libraries or complex setups, making state management more intuitive and localized to the component.
+   Reactive Data Flow: Signals help create a clear, reactive data flow.
+By using signals, you can ensure that updates propagate automatically and consistently, reducing the need for manual state handling or explicit reactivity triggers.
+3. Predictable and Readable Code
+   Explicit Data Updates: With signals, data updates are explicit.
+You control when and how data changes by using functions like .set(), .update(), or .mutate().
+This makes code easier to understand, as the logic for data changes is straightforward and centralized.
+   Easy Debugging: Signals simplify debugging because state changes are easier to trace, leading to more predictable application behavior.
+4. Decoupling from Angular’s Zone.js and Change Detection No Zones Needed: Signals work outside of Angular’s traditional Zone.js, which reduces the reliance on Angular's global change detection and makes code more efficient by avoiding unnecessary checks.
+   Angular 17 Compatibility: Angular has introduced signals with the goal of evolving the framework’s change detection strategy, making it easier to build apps without zones in the future.
+This positions Angular well for applications that need better performance and finer control over reactivity.
+5. Built for Modern Angular Patterns
+   Integration with Directives and Reactive Utilities: Signals integrate smoothly with Angular’s reactive primitives, like computed and effect, as well as with new reactive templates and directives.
+   Reactive APIs for Component Inputs: Signals allow developers to pass reactive data between components, making it easier to build reusable components that react automatically to changes in inputs.
+6. Enhanced Developer Experience
+   Improved Maintainability: The clean, focused reactivity of signals leads to simpler, more maintainable code by reducing the complexity associated with state management and event handling.
+   Future-Proofing: Since Angular is moving toward a more reactive approach, using signals aligns with Angular’s future direction, providing a sustainable and scalable pattern for app development.
+   In summary, signals bring targeted reactivity, improved performance, simplified state management, and alignment with Angular’s future vision, making them an excellent choice for building scalable, responsive Angular applications.

 ### Summary

 Using standalone components in Angular provides a highly modular approach suitable for small to medium-sized projects and reusable UI elements.
 Using a shared NgModule or CSS variables for larger applications or when shared theming is required.